Free Shipping on Orders over $75 to the Contiguous US

 • Double-check the hopper brush position.

 • As you sow, walk in a straight line and at a constant speed.
-The optimal walking speed is 1.5 MPH, which is a little more than half speed for most people.
+The optimal walking speed is 1.5 MPH, slightly more than half of most people's walking speed.

-• When you finish the rows, weigh the leftover seeds and calculate the difference between that and your starting weight.
+• When you finish the rows, weigh the remaining seeds and calculate the difference from your starting weight.
 This gives you the total amount of seed used.

 Best Practices When Using a Jang Seeder